scossar/discourse-blog-post/README.md

 ## Discourse Blog Post

-*note: This plugin is broken.
-It has not been updated to use the Discourse plugin api.
-This is example code only.*
+*note: This README is out of date.

 This plugin is for adding a blog-post category to Discourse.
 The blog post category may be styled separately from the other Discourse categories.